Government

 Feedback was needed on the website

 The site was built in 2018 and had never received feedback.
 Also, administrators did not know who visits the site.
-Updates were planned for the site.
-Additionally, understanding who users are and receiving feedback from them was needed to understand what needed to be updated and why.
+Updates were planned, and receiving feedback from users was necessary to understand what needed to be updated and why.

 Platform